GoogleCloudPlatform/gcpdiag/website/content/en/runbook/diagnostic-trees/gce/serial-log-analyzer.md

     Memory crunch issues:
         - Check if OOM kills happened on the VM or any other memory related issues.

+    Cloud-init checks:
+        - Check if cloud-init has initialised or started.
+        - Check if NIC has received the IP.

     Network related issues:
         - Check if metadata server became unreachable since last boot.
         - Check if there are any time sync related errors.